sapur/hexe/README.md

 **Features:**

  * Unlimited undo and redo
- * Set marks at any offset and jump between marks
+ * Set bookmarks at any offset and jump between marks
  * Freely adjustable column width

 **Features hexe does NOT have:**